 Start your process by preheating the oven and liberally spraying your bundt pan with non-stick baking spray.
 Now, when I say liberally I mean get in there and be sure to get every edge and crevasse.
 Last thing you want is for your hard work to result in a cake you have to shovel out of the pan with a butter knife.

 This is where we get to the batter.
+I have used a similar technique in my Honeybun Cake!
 If you look on the back of most cake mixes, you will see that you only usually need water but by adding additional ingredients, you can really make a boxed cake taste homemade.
 For our cake batter, we added the following:

 - Sour Cream (it creates such a rich and delicious cake, plus super moist!)